vloux/ProteoRE/README.md

 The ProteoRE (Proteomics Research Environment) aims at fulfilling this need by centrally providing an online research service to assist biologists/clinicians in the interpretation of their proteomics data in a unified framework.
 Built upon the [Galaxy environment](https://github.com/galaxyproject), this web-based platform for computational biomedical research, allows researchers to apply a large range of dedicated bioinformatics tools and data analysis workflows on their data, share their analyses with others, and enable tiers to repeat the same analysis while keeping tracks of the overall process.

 Currently, ProteoRE implements 21 tools organized into four subsections for: i) data manipulation and visualization; ii) Get features/annotation; iii) functional analysis; and iv) pathway analysis along with graphical representations.
 Furthermore, we also developed a specialized tool that allow for the management of annotation from external resources upon which some ProteoRE’s tools are based (e.g. Uniprot, Human Protein Atlas, Biogrid, etc.).
 The ProteoRE platform has been designed in close collaboration with biomedical researchers on the basis of case studies such as functional analysis of a human MS/MS proteomics sample [1] and the selection of candidate proteomics biomarkers of human disease [2,3].
-Our platform also provides online support, shared workflows and training materials (shared via the [Galaxy Training Network](https://training.galaxyproject.org), "proteomics" directory) and is in free access: http://www.proteore.org.
+Our platform also provides online support, shared workflows and training materials (shared via the [Galaxy Training Network]- https://training.galaxyproject.org/training-material/topics/proteomics/) and is in free access: https://www.proteore.org.

 How to contribute
 -----------------